×

 • Resilient

-Retaliation at work in Long Beach and surrounding areas is a serious employment issue that can have long-lasting negative impacts on workers’ lives.
-Employees who report illegal activity, exercise their workers’ rights, or fight back against discrimination, unfortunately, can find themselves at the receiving end of retaliation from employers.
+Retaliation at work in Long Beach and the surrounding areas is a serious employment issue that can have long-lasting negative impacts on workers’ lives.
+Unfortunately, employees who report illegal activity, exercise their workers’ rights, or fight back against discrimination can find themselves at the receiving end of retaliation from employers.
 If you are being subjected to retaliation at work, a Long Beach retaliation lawyer from Briana Kim, PC, is here for you.

-Workers who are subject to retaliation need a skilled Long Beach retaliation lawyer to fight for their rights and bring justice to the situation.
-Briana Kim, PC, has years of experience fighting for workers in Long Beach and the surrounding areas, advocating for employees who are punished for standing up for what is right.
+Workers who are subject to retaliation need a skilled Long Beach retaliation lawyer to fight for their rights and secure justice.
+Briana Kim, PC, has years of experience fighting for workers in Long Beach and the surrounding areas, including Orange County and Los Angeles County, advocating for employees who are punished for standing up for what is right.
 Together, we can hold your employer accountable for their wrongful behavior.

 Identifying Workplace Retaliation in Long Beach, California

-Workplace retaliation happens when an employer carries out adverse action against one of their employees for engaging in an activity that is legally protected.
-Examples of protected activities include reporting or opposing illegal behavior in the workplace such as unsafe working conditions, harassment, discrimination, or wage and hour violations.
+Workplace retaliation occurs when an employer takes adverse action against an employee for engaging in a legally protected activity.
+Examples of protected activities include reporting or opposing illegal workplace behavior, such as unsafe working conditions, harassment, discrimination, or wage and hour violations.

 Protected activities can also include participating in an investigation against a company or employer, filing a complaint, or exercising rights granted by employment laws.
-Retaliation can take on many different forms, such as patterns of behavior that lead to a hostile work environment, being demoted or paid less, receiving a negative performance review, having your former job duties reassigned or eliminated, or even being fired.
+Retaliation can take many forms, such as patterns of behavior that create a hostile work environment, being demoted or paid less, receiving a negative performance review, having your former job duties reassigned or eliminated, or even being fired.

 Main Legal Elements of a Retaliation Claim

 • Protected activity.
-The worker must have carried out a legally protected activity, such as filing a complaint for discrimination or harassment, filing a workers’ compensation claim, refusing to perform illegal duties, or taking family or medical leave under the California Family Rights Act (CFRA).
+The worker must have engaged in a legally protected activity, such as filing a complaint of discrimination or harassment, filing a workers’ compensation claim, refusing to perform illegal duties, or taking family or medical leave under the California Family Rights Act (CFRA).

 • Adverse action.
-As a result of the worker engaging in a projected activity, the employer must have taken adverse action against them as a result.
-Adverse actions can include giving negative performance reviews, discipline, demotion, or even termination.
+As a result of the worker engaging in a protected activity, the employer must have taken adverse action against them.
+Adverse actions can include negative performance reviews, disciplinary action, demotion, or even termination.

 • Proof of causality.
 There must be sufficient evidence showing a clear connection between the worker’s protected activity and the employer’s subsequent adverse action, ultimately showing that the employer retaliated against the employee’s legal actions.